jfairbank/redux-saga-router/README.md

 };
 ```

-In the event of an unhandled error occurring in one of your sagas, the error will stop the running saga and will not propagate to the router.
+In the event of an unhandled error occurring in one of your sagas, the error
+will stop the running saga and will not propagate to the router.
+That means that
-That means that your application will continue to function when you hit other routes.
+your application will continue to function when you hit other routes.
+That also
+means you should ensure you handle any potential errors that could occur in your
+route sagas.

 ## Navigation